Gas Monkey Bar N' Grill: Closure of Gas Monkey Key West, Gas Monkey Live and expansion of Gas Monkey Bar N' Grill (2020-2021)

 Some time between October 2018 and May 2020, Gas Monkey Key West closed.
 In May 2020, Gas Monkey Live closed.
 Gas Monkey Bar N' Grill has begun renovating their stage in order to expand venue capacity.

-Amplifed Live
+Amplified Live

-On September 24 2021 it was announced that Gas Monkey Bar and Grill would be rebranded as Amplifed Live.
-Richard Rawlings would still own the trademark for Gas Monkey but would no longer be involved with Amplifed Live.
+On September 24, 2021 it was announced that Gas Monkey Bar and Grill would be rebranded as Amplified Live.
+Richard Rawlings would still own the trademark for Gas Monkey but would no longer be involved with Amplified Live.